How to Clean Linoleum Floors

 1. Clean the floor using the vacuum cleaner and make sure to include the areas under the refrigerator or other appliances, cabinets, and corners where the dust gather.

-2. In a bucket that is filled with hot water, pour approximately six to seven drops of the dish soap to make a mixture.
+2. Pour approximately six to seven drops of the dish soap into a bucket filled with hot water to make a mixture.

-3. Dip the scrub brush into the water mixture and then scrub the floor in.
-Make sure to do a circular motion when clean the floor.
+3. Dip the scrub brush into the water mixture and scrub the floor.
+Make sure to clean the floor in a circular motion.

 Repeatedly dip the scrub in the water mixture as needed and continue to scrub the floor until the whole floor area is clean.